Pre-Physical Therapy Advisement Track

 - The Primary Major Faculty Advisor assists with selection of courses for the Primary Major Requirements.

-- The Pre-Health Advisor guides the student through the Pre-Physical Therapy Concentration, listed below.
+- The Pre-Health Advisement Track Advisor guides the student through the Pre-Physical Therapy Concentration, listed below.

 Pre-Physical Therapy Concentration

-- Satisfies the course requirements for admission at most American physical therapy schools.
+- Satisfies the course requirements for admission at most United States physical therapy schools.

 - Additional elective courses are recommended but not required, and can vary depending on the school.